Table of Contents

 Establish additional editorial due diligence for contraceptive stories, in particular those that address political or legal conflicts.

 Treat political arguments that do not align with medical science as opinion, not fact.
-Avoid presenting this issue as a partisan argument rather than a challenge to medical science.
+Avoid presenting this issue as a partisan argument rather than a challenge to medical science, and avoid terms that are known to spur confusion or partisanship.

 Avoid or be cautious when embedding an abortion-related link in a contraceptive story, especially in the headline.